-1. HRRL beamline: The HRRL cavity placed to new location.
+- 1. HRRL beamline: The HRRL cavity placed to new location.
 New magnetic elements and diagnostic tolls added to the beamline.
-HRRL beam successfully reconfigured for positron production and can also generate electron beam with improved quality.

-2. Successfully constructed a positron detection system using two NaI detectors, thin tungsten foils a 6-way cross.

-3. Successfully measured positrons at different energies (1 - 5 MeV) in experiment.
-The ratio of positrons being detected on NaI detectors to electrons incident on T2 is on the order of 10^{-15} and peak distribution observed around 3 MeV.

-4. In the experiment quarupoles were optimized to transport 2 MeV due to the limited beam time and it could have diminished transportation efficiency for other energies.
-Further experimental study is necessary to investigate the positron beam energy distribution.

-5. Simulation results indicate that the transportation efficiency are varies for different energies.
+HRRL beam successfully reconfigured for positron production and can also generate electron beam with improved quality. - 2.
+A diagnostic tool was developed and used to measure the beam emittance of the High Rep Rate Linac at the Idaho Accelerator Center.
+The tool relied on measuring the images generated by the optical transition radiation of the electron beam on a polished thin aluminum target.
+The electron beam profile was not described well using a single Gaussian distribution but rather by a super Gaussian or Lorentzian distribution.
+The larger uncertainties observed for σ_y^2 are still under investigation.
+The projected emittance of the High Repetition Rate Linac, similar to medical linacs, at ISU was measured to be less than 0.4 μ m as measured by the OTR based tool described above when accelerating electrons to an energy of 15 MeV. - 3.
+Successfully constructed a positron detection system using two NaI detectors, thin tungsten foils a 6-way cross. - 4.
+Successfully measured positrons at different energies (1 5 MeV) in experiment.
+The ratio of positrons being detected on NaI detectors to electrons incident on T2 is on the order of 10^{-15} and peak distribution observed around 3 MeV. - 5.
+In the experiment quarupoles were optimized to transport 2 MeV due to the limited beam time and it could have diminished transportation efficiency for other energies.
+Further experimental study is necessary to investigate the positron beam energy distribution. - 6.
+Simulation results indicate that the transportation efficiency are varies for different energies.
 Higher energies has better transportation efficiency.
 While simulation results agrees with experiment in the peak energy distribution is around 3 MeV, it disagrees with experiment in the ratio of the peak to other energies.

-4. Experimental results show quarupole magnet is not efficient in collecting positrons, since positrons have large angular distribution.
-Solenoid can be used to improve the collection efficiency of positrons [21] and should be placed as close the production target as possible for better efficiency.